-From managing recording studios to working with amateur and professional clients, Brent feels equally comfortable in any audio environment.
-Brent specializes in mixing and editing.
-Brent takes your track and makes sure it is polished and perfected and ready for the world.
+From managing recording studios to working with amateur and professional clients, I feel equally comfortable in any audio environment.
+I specialize in mixing and editing.
+I can take your track and makes sure it is polished and perfected and ready for the world.

 25 plus years of audio experience.

 I've mixed Pop, Rock, Country, and even a handful of orchestral projects.

 I also work with podcasters and am experienced in mixing for TV and Film.